Find out more about conveyancing in Tyne and Wear

 - The legal fee you are quoted for conveyancing in Tyne and Wear will be exactly what you pay, with no hidden costs*.

 - Our no-completion protection offer means you're not out of pocket if your transaction fails to complete for any reason.

 - We always put the customer first, and the hundreds of positive Trustpilot reviews we've received are testament to high customer satisfaction levels.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Tyne and Wear cost?

 The question of how much conveyancing in Tyne and Wear will cost does not have a simple answer because each transaction is unique.
 Final costs will depend on such factors as a property's value and whether it is leasehold or freehold.
-A conveyancing transaction will include solicitors' and Land Registry fees, plus a buyer will pay for a surveyor and Stamp Duty Land Tax**.
+A conveyancing transaction will include solicitors' and Land Registry fees, plus a buyer will pay for a surveyor and Stamp Duty Land Tax***.
 You must also pay fees for searches and bank transfers.
-To calculate conveyancing costs in Tyne and Wear, check out our guide to average conveyancing fees in 2020.
+To calculate conveyancing costs in Tyne and Wear, check out our guide to average conveyancing fees.